 The Capital Programme is prepared annually through the budget setting process, and is reported to the Authority for approval each February.
-The programme sets out the capital projects taking place in the financial years 2020/21 to 2024/25, and is updated in May to reflect the effects of any slippage from the current financial year (2019/20).
+The programme sets out the capital projects taking place in the financial years 2021/22 to 2025/26, and will be updated in May to reflect the effects of the final level of slippage from the current financial year (2020/21).